hanhanwu/Hanhan_Applied_DataScience/Learning_Notes.md

 * Lag1 has the lowest p-value and negative coefficient, indicating that when there is positive return yesterday, it's less likely to have the direction goes up today.
 * Meanwhile, 0.145 p-value is still large enough to reject null hypothesis, which means there is no clear correlation between Lag1 and Direction

+## Prove better than Random Guessing
+* The baseline of ROC is the random guess line, below it means the results are worse than random guess.
+  * [Understanding ROC random guessing][8]
+  * [A breif but easy-to-understand description][9]
+  * [There's a theory about using Precision-Recall curve to check randomness][10]
+    * It says the baseline should a horizontal line
+    * I personally think it a vertical line.
+Because think about an extreme case, you predict all the results as positive (majority class), then recall will be constant, while precision won't.
+Same in this case, ROC also has baseline as random guessing

 [1]:https://dl.acm.org/citation.cfm?id=507538
 [2]:https://www.pythonforfinance.net/2016/11/28/monte-carlo-simulation-in-python/
 [3]:https://pythonhosted.org/pyhmc/